 - I like to think that I’m artistic in my use of light and composition.
 Creative and artistic work is an ever-evolving challenge.
 For me, this is where I see growth in my photography skills.

 - My editing is predominantly colour and a warm film look.
 You won’t find many bright or harsh colours in my work but I try to keep them true to life.

-In short, my style is everything in moderation, which is why I use the term natural.
+In short, I work mainly in a documentary and artistic style, which is why I use the term natural.
 It’s natural, easy-going, pleasing, and not too harsh in any direction.
 If that sounds like you then get in touch to see if I’m free on your wedding date.
 If I’m already booked I can recommend a photographer who works in a similar style.